Celebration of the Humanities

-4. Entry Forms: An entry form can be found online at mjc.edu/arts.
+Entry Forms: An entry form can be found online at mjc.edu/arts.
 It may be used for entry into any category or contest.
 One entry form is required for each work submitted.
 Complete the entry form, sign the form, submit a copy of the form for each contest, and keep a copy of the registration form for yourself.

 Limitations: There are no limitations on the number of categories or contests entered unless stated so in rule packet of that category.
 However, participants may not enter a contest in which they have twice previously won first, second, or third place.
 All entries must be original unpublished works (unless otherwise noted) and cannot be under contract.
 Original works can be adaptations, but must be presented as such.
 A minimum of five entrants in most contests is required for a competition and the awarding of prizes.
 See specific contest rules for contest limitations and requirements.